-T 40: Record keeping
+T 41: Record keeping

 - a.
-All crowding and loading of the fish must be recorded using CCTV and footage kept for at least 14 days.

-- b.
-The following records must be kept for inspection and be available on request:

-- 1. Wellboat movements;
+All crowding and loading of the fish must be recorded using CCTV. - b.
+Footage relating to T41 must be kept for at least 14 days. - c.
+The following records must be kept for inspection and be available on request: - 1. wellboat movements; - 2. fish movements; - 3. times of fish movements; - 4. disinfection logs; - 5. numbers of fish loaded/fish size distribution; - 6. route covered during transport; - d.
+Extraneous species must be dealt with according to the legislation (see E 9 for further information).

-- 2. Fish movements:

-- 3. Times of fish movements;

-- 4. Disinfection logs;

-- 5. Numbers of fish loaded/fish size distribution;

-- 6. Route covered during transport;

-- c.
-Extraneous species must be dealt with according to the local legislation (see E 9).